Bikem Ekberzade: Early life and education

+Life and work

 Aside from CNN, during her graduate studies and up until 1998 Ekberzade has worked as a photojournalist for print and wire services such as The Boston Phoenix, the Associated Press, The New York Times, and Newsweek.

 Among Ekberzade’s early documentary work is a 22-minute video documentary about the glamorous stage life of three drag queens, rightfully titled DRAG (a Boston Medcalf Awards Nominee.)

 At the on-start of the Kosovo crisis Ekberzade moved back to Turkey to work as a freelance photographer covering the refugee flow and military maneuvers at the Albania-Kosovo-Macedonia triangle.
 She later shifted focus to other regions of conflict such as Africa, Central Asia, the Middle East and Europe.
 Aside from photographing wars and humanitarian crises Ekberzade also reported on them.

 Ekberzade is also the curator of a documentary photography project called "The Refugee Project" which starts off with the war in the Balkans in 1998 and later expands on to document the lives of IDPs in Azerbaijan as well as the refugee crisis between Pakistan and Afghanistan.
 Further additions to the project has been an extensive documentary of illegal refugees living in Istanbul, and the refugee families from Darfur, Sudan, seeking protection in camps in Eastern Chad.
 Photographs from "The Refugee Project" has been published widely in Europe, United States and Turkey, as well as the body of work being invited to several exhibits at home and overseas.
 Several prints have been accepted to the permanent collection of the University of Kansas and the Oxford Museum.

 Final leg of Ekberzade's documentary project on forced migration is "Crossings", also curated by the photographer herself, during the peak of the most recent refugee flow following the war in Syria and other ongoing conflicts in the Middle East and Central Asia.
 "Crossings", a multilingual, cross-platform intervention was part of Manifesta 11 in Zurich and "Contested Borderscapes" in Lesbos, among other art events.
 It was also due to take part in the Çanakkale Biennial; however the Biennial was cancelled last minute by the curators due to mounting pressure from local authorities.